Kat Timpf: Personal life

 Timpf lives in Manhattan.
 She was raised as a Roman Catholic and remained a devout Catholic until the age of 17, when she moved away from the faith.

 In 2024, Timpf revealed that she has been romantically involved with women as well as men.
 Timpf announced her engagement to Cameron Friscia in August 2020, and they were married on May 1, 2021.
 They met on the dating app Raya.
 On July 31, 2024, Timpf announced that she and Friscia were expecting their first child.
 Timpf announced the birth of their first child, a boy, on February 25, 2025.
 She also shared that 15 hours before she gave birth, she was diagnosed with Stage 0 breast cancer.
 Timpf announced that she intended to undergo a double mastectomy.
 In June 2025, she shared on Gutfeld! that the surgery had successfully removed all of her cancer.
+On September 23, 2026, Timpf announced she and her husband were expecting their second child together.

 Timpf has credited her husband for supporting her career by actively co-parenting with her.
 She believes that those who want women to consider motherhood should put more focus on encouraging men to become supportive partners.